Pluto In Aquarius: Evolutionary Dynamism

 Reflect on what was revealed to you during that time frame.
 What themes presented themselves?
 Which connections in your life were brought to your attention?
 Did any new understandings make themselves known to you?
 What ideas, inspiration, and insights percolated around you and through you?
 Reflecting on these questions will help you understand the pluto in Aquarius transit, its archetypal purpose and function, and how it is showing up for you in your life and socially.

 Pluto will have one last visit to Capricorn when it retrogrades back into Capricorn on the 2nd of September 2024 until the 19th of November 2024, after which Pluto, the outer planet of transformation and transmutation settles into a new 20-year transit cycle through Aquarius.
-You may have heard about the 'Aquarian Age' for a while now - it is during the development of this transit that we will witness and engage with the components of the Age of Aquarius more intimately and be called to fully commit to creating a new earth through our thinking, actions, and acknowledgment of a wider social role?
+You may have heard about the 'Aquarian Age' for a while now - it is during the development of this transit that we will witness and engage with the components of the Age of Aquarius beyond conceptual thinking and rhetoric.
+There will be a mass call to fully commit to creating a new earth framework through our thinking, actions, and acknowledgement of our wider social role.

 Due to Pluto's long orbit, it can stay in a zodiac sign anywhere from 11-32 years.
-In that sense, it can reflect themes active in a generation, rather than an individual, however, its expression and manifestation can filter down through the house placement in a chart that makes it more individualised.
-Pluto in Capricorn reflects the long arduous breakdown of outdated, corrupt, and crumbling systems and structures- Pluto in Aquarius is a space for innovation and the emergence of elevated collective consciousness and approach.
+In that sense, it reflects themes active in a generation, rather than an individual, however, its expression and manifestation can filter down through the house placement in a chart that makes it more individualised.
+Pluto in Capricorn reflects the long arduous breakdown of outdated, corrupt, and crumbling systems and structures.
+Pluto in Aquarius is a time for rapid innovation and experimentation.

 The Pluto In Aquarius Collective

-Souls that are born during the Pluto in Aquarius era will be the embodiments of innovation and the well-known Aquarian Age/ New Earth.
+Those born during the Pluto in Aquarius era will be the embodiments of the Aquarian Age/ New Earth.
 Their frequency is different from those that have been before.
 It will be evident in their awareness that may seem 'beyond their time', their ideals, and their general mentality and approach to life.
-When it comes to expressing their truth, it may begin very early on in their life.
-There's a natural inclination to altruism and questioning the status quo, unlike previous generations in its elevated state, whilst also building a new set of structures and systems.
+Expressing their truth may begin very early on in their life.
+There's a natural inclination for altruism and questioning the status quo, whilst simultaneously building a new set of structures and systems.

-These souls have a higher elevated vision for society at large and they are adamant about it!
+These souls have a higher elevated vision for society and they are adamant about it!

 Pluto's Moves

 Pluto's energy phases in and out.
-It rises and falls, but it never stops moving behind the scenes.
-Things are bought up to the surface and then they recede, only for that cycle to occur again.
+It rises and falls, but it never stops moving behind the scenes even when it isn’t outwardly apparent.
+Things are brought up to the surface and then they recede, only for that cycle to occur again.
 Each time, we intricately learn more and our inner alchemist skills are sharpened.

 Pluto reflects the urge to renew at the deepest level.
-It's an inside-out energy, to draw to the surface any toxicity, corruption, and pollution in society and individually.
-This process can be confronting at times, as it may challenge people's concepts and perceptions of 'reality' that they have embodied for so long.
+It's an inside-out energy, drawing to the surface any toxicity, corruption, and pollution.
+This process can be confronting at times, as it questions people's concepts and perceptions of 'reality' that they have embodied for so long.

 Pluto is persistent, even when it is quiet.
 It can force things out into the open so that behaviours and fixed perceptions can be cleared out.
 At its heart, it is a potent creative force that can set a new era into motion but first, some things require being looked at and released, or at the very least, detoxified.